spiffe/spiffe/community/vendor-companies-engagement-procedure.md

 #### Objective

-To establish clear protocols for interactions between vendor product or service consumers and the SPIFFE community to ensure a productive and respectful environment.
+To establish clear protocols for interactions between the vendor’s product or service consumers and the SPIFFE community to ensure a productive and respectful environment.

 #### Guidelines